MapofLife/rstoat/README.md

 ### Processing

 All derived environmental datasets, unless specified, are unmodified from their original sources for maximum transparency.
-Environmental layers are hosted by [DescartesLabs](https://www.descarteslabs.com), an environmental data repository and refinery, as well as Google Earth Engine, and are accessed through a series of internal API calls.
+Environmental layers are hosted by [Descartes Labs](https://www.descarteslabs.com), an environmental data repository and refinery, as well as Google Earth Engine, and are accessed through a series of internal API calls.
 Documentation for all included datasets can be found at (https://mol.org/stoat/sources)

 Remote sensing products such as MODIS and Landsat are filtered to keep only high quality observations (removing clouds and other poor quality data).
 Specific metadata for each product (including the quality control filtering) are provided with downloaded data.